Eleventh grade: Belgium

-In Belgium, the 11th grade is called "5e secondaire" in the French speaking part of the country, "5de middelbaar" in the Dutch speaking part and "5te sekundäre" in the German speaking part of Belgium.
+In Belgium, the 11th grade is called "5e secondaire" in the French-speaking part of the country, "5de middelbaar" in the Dutch-speaking part and "5te sekundäre" in the German-speaking part of Belgium.

 Brazil

 In Brazil, the eleventh grade is the "segundo ano do ensino médio", meaning "second grade of high school".
 Students tend to be 16 years old.

 Bulgaria

 In Bulgaria, the 11th grade is the penultimate year of the high-school (gymnasium) stage.
-Students tend to be 17–18 years old.
+Students tend to be 16–17 years old.

 Canada

 In Canada, the equivalent is Grade 11.
 In all provinces and territories except Quebec, a student continues to Grade 12 to complete their high school (or secondary) education.
 In Quebec, Grade 11 (sec.
 5) is the final year of secondary education, followed by CEGEP (college), a pre-university level unique to Quebec.

 Colombia

-In Colombia, all eleventh-grade students are required to complete an internship, known as alphabetisation, to distinguish it from university-level internships.
-These internships typically focus on community service, with students engaging in activities such as teaching in schools, assisting in hospitals, or supporting libraries.
+In Colombia, all eleventh-grade students are required to complete a community service internship, known as alfabetización (literacy instruction), which differs from the professional internships required at the university level.
+These internships typically involve activities such as teaching in schools, assisting in hospitals, or supporting libraries.

-Additionally, students must take the ICFES National Test, a standardized exam required for graduation and higher education admission.
+Students must take the ICFES national standardized exam, which is required for graduation and admission to higher education.
 They are also required to present themselves for the Colombian Army draft.
 However, since most eleventh-grade students are 16–17 years old, the army cannot legally recruit them due to age restrictions.
-In most cases, participation in the draft process is substituted by paying a monetary fee.
+In most cases, participation in the draft process is fulfilled by paying a monetary fee.